 5. Monitoring & Diagnostics – A networked monitoring system checks amplifier health, speaker line integrity, and communication link status, alerting maintenance teams in case of failures.

-An effective long-line PA solution usually includes:
+An typical long-line PA solution usually includes:

 Long-line PA systems are not limited to railways.
 They are widely used across many industries where communication must be reliable across multiple sites: